rizdaprasetya/mt-alt-doc/en/payment-link/with-api.md

 <h4 class="my-card-title">Email Notification</h4>

-Payment instruction can automatically be sent to customer, after each successful creation.
+Payment instructions can automatically be sent to Customer, after each successful creation.

   </div>

 </div>

 ## Business Usecase Example
-Here are some business use case ideas that merchant can achieve with Payment Link:
+Here are some business use case ideas that Merchant can achieves with Payment Link:
 - **Invoice based payment system** use case.
 As the payment link expiry can be set to weeks or months.
 Can also be set to be paid by 1 specific customer, or mass generic invoice for a big number of customers.
-  - Whether for B2B business type where merchant want to create goods & services payment invoice to be paid by partner/vendor/customer.
+  - Whether for B2B business type where Merchant wants to create goods & services payment invoice to be paid by partner/vendor/customer.
   - Or even for regular B2C business type that sells various goods & services.
 - **Ticketing payment** use case, due to the same reason as above.
 For example tickets for transportations, entertainment, courses, digital products, conferences, webinars, online/offline event, concert, shows, meet and greet, parking, hotel, traffic/other violation sanction, & hospitality, etc.

 ## Customer Journey
-Example of how customer journey can be:
+Example of how Customer journey can be:
-1. Merchant **share the Payment Link to customer** via messaging app (Whatsapp, SMS, Email, etc. Midtrans can also automatically send via Email to customer).
+1. Merchant **shares the Payment Link to Customer** via messaging app (Whatsapp, SMS, Email, etc. Midtrans can also automatically send via Email to Customer).
   ![Payment Link API Showcase 1](../../asset/image/paymentlink-api-showcase-1.png ':size=250')
 2. Customer click the Payment Link, open the **payment page in web browser, and then the payment** as instructed.
   ![Payment Link API Showcase 2](../../asset/image/paymentlink-api-showcase-2.gif)

 ## Merchant Journey

-Example of how merchant journey can be:
+Example of how Merchant journey can be:

 1. **Customer create an order/purchase** to Merchant (via web/app/system, or manual order).
-2. Merchant's **sales person prepare/initate payment invoice via Merchant's system**.
+2. Merchant's **sales person prepares/initates payment invoice via Merchant's system**.
 3. Merchant's **system/backend [initiate API request to Create Payment Link](/en/technical-reference/payment-link-api.md#create-payment-link-api)** to Midtrans API to retrieve payment URL.
 Display the result to the sales person (or via system).
-4. Merchant's sales person (or system) **share the Payment Link to customer** via messaging app (Whatsapp, SMS, Email, etc. Midtrans can also automatically send via Email to customer).
+4. Merchant's sales person (or system) **share the Payment Link to Customer** via messaging app (Whatsapp, SMS, Email, etc. Midtrans can also automatically send via Email to Customer).
 [Customer proceed to pay](#customer-journey).
 5. Later after payment has been completed, [merchant system's will be notified](/en/technical-reference/payment-link-api.md#handling-notifications).
 There are also other [alternatives actions for after-payment](#other-api-actions-amp-payment-handling).

 ?> Note: you can check **[Business Usecase Example](#business-usecase-example)** for more idea & variations.